 BENEFITS OF BABYWEARING for parents

-It strengthens the bond through continuous contact, as the newborn's proximity triggers the release of hormones such as oxytocin and prolactin.
-It helps combat postpartum depression, since direct contact increases the level of other hormones, such as endorphins.
+Strengthens the bond through continuous contact, as the newborn’s closeness triggers the secretion of a series of hormones, such as oxytocin and prolactin.
+It helps against postpartum depression, since direct contact increases the level of other hormones, such as endorphins.

-It benefits breastfeeding; keeping the baby close causes the mother to secrete oxytocin, which promotes milk coming in and a good establishment of breastfeeding.
+Benefits breastfeeding; carrying the baby close causes the mother to secrete oxytocin, which helps with milk letdown and with establishing breastfeeding properly.

 1. They cry less